 Copyright 2020 August

-Chinell's by Ariel is a Kansas-based, woman owned and operated event and wedding designer, specializing in custom, one-of-a kind fresh floral creations.
+Chinell's Floral and Event Design is a Kansas-based, woman owned and operated event and wedding designer, specializing in custom, one-of-a kind fresh floral creations.
 We immerse ourselves in each client’s individual vision for their event and pride ourselves on exceptional empathy, understanding, creativity, quality, service, and delivery.